 - strengthen links with local providers and education settings (including primary schools), enabling a more collaborative approach to identifying and meeting the needs of children and families in the local community.

-If your service is interested in pooling funds, you should discuss this with your local Early Childhood Improvement Branch.
+If your service is interested in pooling funds, discuss this with your Early Childhood Improvement Branch.
 Contact details are at the bottom of this page.

 North Eastern Victoria Region